 The hard costs of downtime are often even more expensive.
-In a recent ESG report, Analyzing the Economic Benefits of Microsoft Defender for IoT, finds that the average downtime duration is 21 days per attack, resulting in downstream costs can dwarf the ransom paid.
+In a recent ESG report, Analyzing the Economic Benefits of Microsoft days per attack, resulting in downstream costs can dwarf the ransom paid.
 Reputations suffer as well with existing customers losing trust and new customers harder to come by.
 Even after eradicating attackers and remediating the environment, rarely will it be the same company when everything shakes out.